Support This Site

 Becky Driscoll (Dana Wynter: SHAKE HANDS WITH THE DEVIL, THE QUESTOR TAPES [TV]) as soon as she and Miles mention

 No one seems to need a doctor, although a few people have an odd delusion: that some close friend or relative is in fact an impostor.
 Becky's cousin Wilma believes that her Uncle Ira… well… isn't.
 She says Ira has no real emotions anymore – just the pretense of emotion.
-But Miles has known Ira his whole life and a short conversation convinces Miles that it is Ira and that Wilma needs professional help.
+But Miles has known Ira his whole life and a short conversation convinces Miles that Ira is Ira and that Wilma needs professional help.

 That professional is Miles' friend Dr. Dan Kaufmann (Larry Gates), who Miles and Becky run into when they go out to dinner that night.
 Before Miles can describe Wilma's case Dan finishes the description for him.
 Apparently he's had plenty of patients like that lately.
 He believes there's some kind of mass hallucination going around.

 The dinner is cut short (in the completely empty restaurant – which has been that way for weeks according to the manager) by an emergency call from another friend of Miles.
-Miles and Becky rush over to the house of Jack (King Donovan: THE MAGNETIC MONSTER, THE BEAST FROM 20,000 FATHOMS) and Teddy Belicec (Carolyn Jones: EATEN ALIVE, COLOR ME DEAD).
+Miles and Becky rush over to the house of Jack (King Donovan: THE MAGNETIC MONSTER, THE BEAST FROM 20,000 FATHOMS) and Teddy Belicec (Carolyn Jones: THE ADDAMS FAMILY [TV], BATMAN [TV], EATEN ALIVE, COLOR ME DEAD).
 Jack has found what appears to be a corpse.
 But the face is. . . vague.
 It has all the features but no detail.
 And Miles discovers the corpse has no fingerprints.
 Jack's wife Teddy is the first to point out that the corpse bears a striking resemblance to Jack himself, causing Jack to drop a glass and cut himself.
 A few hours later the "corpse" has a cut on his hand too.

 Maybe.
 But it's never too late for a

-McCarthy also mentions something to that I alluded to at the beginning: that no one involved in this movie was trying to make any kind of political commentary.
+McCarthy also mentions something that I alluded to at the beginning: that no one involved in this movie was trying to make any kind of political commentary.
 It's easy to read all kinds of 50's communism paranoia into it but that's coincidental.
 All this movie was meant to be was a good sci-fi story.
 And that's what it is.
 I give it four shriek girls.